ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 I believe our role as managers is to help each member of our team be the most awesome version of themselves and support them on this journey.
 Career Conversations are a critical tool that helps get us there.

+Career conversations
+-	Career conversations are ongoing discussions that help you identify your direct reports professional goals and the steps needed to achieve them.
+-	Twice a year
+-	Craft an 18 month plan
+-	Life story (past); Dreams (present); Career Action Plan

 **Agenda and topics:**
 - Conduct three converations twice a year